thisismatu/dotfiles/zed/README.md

 - [keymap.json](./keymap.json)
 - [snippets](./snippets)

+## Extensions

+As of writing this, I have the following extensions installed: Basher, HTML, Java, Kotlin, Ruby, Svelte, XML, and Zig.

 ## Ruby on Rails

 Ruby/rails was pretty easy to set up in Zed.
 Install the **Ruby** extension, a few gems and update the settings. https://zed.dev/docs/languages/ruby